 Surprisingly, it's not just for carnivores

-24 hours.
-24 freaking hours, seven days a week is how long Con Christopoulos is keeping his new CBD venture open for.
+Twenty-four hours.
+Twenty-four freaking hours, seven days a week, is how long Con Christopoulos is keeping his new CBD venture open for.
 It’s a compelling reason to grab dinner late or have a steak for breakfast.
-Please welcome Butcher’s Diner to the growing ranks of venues keeping the Melbourne CBD up all night.
+Please welcome Butchers Diner to the growing ranks of venues keeping the Melbourne CBD up all night.

 But vegetarian gems punctuate the meat-fest.
 There’s a classic grilled cheese toastie ($6), falafel on a daily salad ($10), wood fired seasonal vegetables ($8), a crispy tofu noodle salad ($10) and an American-style vegan hash you can pimp up with additional sides.
 If none of these take your fancy, they’ve just installed a 24-hour, all-vegan vending machine with items all under $10 stocked up with coconut yogurt, a selection of salads, super food studded energy bars, cold pressed juices and raw chocolate.
 Bet you didn’t see that coming when you heard about this all night diner.